- Training & Events

 A Tribologist is a student of, or expert in, the field of Tribology.
-Leonardo da Vinci is considered one of earliest and most famous Tribologists for his studies on the laws of friction.
-Peter H. Jost, British mechanical engineer and author of the ground-breaking Jost Report, coined the term “Tribology” in 1966 and is widely considered the father of the discipline.
+Leonardo da Vinci is one of earliest and most famous Tribologists for his studies on the laws of friction.
+Peter H. Jost, British mechanical engineer and author of the ground-breaking Jost Report, coined the term “Tribology” in 1966 and is considered the father of the discipline.

 Those involved in the development, maintenance, and continual improvement of lubrication programs are Tribologists by extension.